 Help towards your care costs

 These are the main benefits available for those funding care.
-All the benefits below are shown weekly.
+All the benefits below are shown weekly and are the rates that apply from April 2020.

 This benefit is to help with personal care because you need help to meet the activities of daily living during the day or night.